“Management is doing things right; leadership is doing the right things.”

 Drums and excavators marked Monday’s ceremony in Utqiaġvik, where the U.S. Army Corps of Engineers and the North Slope Borough broke ground on a coastal‑erosion defense.
 The project will reduce storm damage along about five miles of shoreline with a rock revetment, a protective berm, and a raised Stevenson Street.

-Officials framed the effort as essential climate resilience for the hub of Alaska’s North Slope, where repeated surges have threatened public safety, economic activity, access to subsistence areas, and more than $1 billion in critical infrastructure.
+Officials framed the effort as essential for climate resilience in the hub of Alaska’s North Slope, where repeated surges have threatened public safety, economic activity, access to subsistence areas, and more than $1 billion in critical infrastructure.
 Residents welcomed the start, seeing visible progress that promises steadier emergency access, safer travel, and stronger protection for homes and cultural resources.

 RESIDENTIAL RESEARCH